PrincetonUniversity/software_testing/02_unittest/README.md

         self.assertAlmostEqual(c2.compute_area(), math.pi * 5**2)
 ```

-The above set of tests is reasonble but we can do better by recognizing that both tests create the same Circle objects.
-If the initialization methods changes (maybe by adding a third required parameter) then changes must be made to both tests.
-The Python unittest module provides the `setUp()` and `tearDown()` methods for dealing with this.
+The above set of tests is reasonable but we can do better by recognizing that both tests create the same Circle objects.
+If the initialization method changes (maybe by adding a third required parameter) then changes must be made to both tests.
+The Python unittest module provides  `setUp()` and `tearDown()` for dealing with this.

 ```python
 import unittest